 Typography Elements

 Letters are king in graphic design; and so it makes sense why creative typography is a trend that doesn’t seem to be going away any time soon.
-For example, cropped typography, where pieces of the letters are erased, is making waves, because the completed product is both eye-catching and easy to read.
+For example, cropped typography, which erases parts of letters, is gaining attention due to its visually appealing and easily readable final product.
 Another fad happens to be fusing typography with real life objects, such as using people to complete or blend into segments of the letters.

 You shouldn’t forget about negative space typography either.
 Blend two trending elements into one!